melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Instructions.md

 badge can be assigned we would be happy to do so.
 Please let us know if a DOI is needed now to acquire this badge.

 ## Getting Started Guide

 The instructions below will show evaluators how to "kick the tires" of the artifact to demonstrate that it works.
-The The [Step-By-Step-Instructions.md](Step-By-Step-Instructions.md) describe the steps to take to carry out the actual evaluation.
+The [Step-By-Step-Instructions.md](Step-By-Step-Instructions.md) describe the steps to take to carry out the actual evaluation.